100-Stars-Co/dev-assignment/README.md

 ---

-**Note I:** Please share your work using a GitHub repository with the following individuals: @100starsco, @BIG-BDGE, and @puvanath.
+**Note I:** Please share your work using a GitHub repository with the following individuals: @100starsco, @BIG-BDE, and @puvanath.

 **Note II:** Ensure that the implementation is written in TypeScript.